HifiMule/HifiMule/docs/project-overview.md

 # HifiMule — Project Overview

-**Version:** 0.2.0 | **Generated:** 2026-05-07 | **Scan depth:** Exhaustive
+**Version:** 0.6.1 | **Generated:** 2026-05-23 | **Scan depth:** Exhaustive

 ---

 ## Purpose

-HifiMule is a cross-platform desktop application that synchronizes music from a Jellyfin media server to legacy mass-storage audio players — primarily iPods running Rockbox firmware, but also any USB MSC device or MTP device.
+HifiMule is a cross-platform desktop application that synchronizes music from a self-hosted media server to legacy portable audio players — primarily iPods running Rockbox firmware, but also any USB MSC device or MTP device.

-The core problem it solves: Jellyfin manages your music library with rich metadata, but portable players like Rockbox iPods cannot connect to Jellyfin directly.
+The core problem it solves: modern servers such as Jellyfin, Navidrome, Subsonic, and OpenSubsonic manage music libraries with rich metadata, but portable players like Rockbox iPods cannot connect to them directly.
 HifiMule bridges this gap by letting users curate a "basket" of albums/playlists/artists and then copying the files to the device with correct paths, M3U playlists, and a manifest that tracks sync state.
-It also reads the Rockbox `.scrobbler.log` and reports back played tracks to Jellyfin.
+It also reads the Rockbox `.scrobbler.log` and reports played tracks back through the active provider when that provider supports scrobbling.

 ---

 ## Core Principles

 1. **Managed Sync Mode** — The device has a designated "managed" folder.
 HifiMule owns this folder completely; it adds and removes files autonomously to match the basket.
 Unmanaged folders are untouched.
-2. **Jellyfin-First** — All library metadata (titles, album art, playlists) comes from Jellyfin.
-The app never maintains its own library database.
+2. **Provider-Neutral Media Server Layer** — Library metadata, cover art, downloads, changes, scrobbling, and browse modes flow through the daemon's `MediaProvider` trait.
+Jellyfin, Subsonic, Navidrome, and OpenSubsonic adapters normalize their server-specific APIs into the same domain model.
 3. **Speed is King** — Delta sync: only copy what changed.
-Skipping files that are already present and byte-identical (via Jellyfin etag matching and metadata comparison) keeps syncs fast.
+Skipping files that are already present and byte-identical (via provider version/metadata comparison) keeps syncs fast.
-4. **Scrobble Bridge** — After each sync, parse the Rockbox `.scrobbler.log` and submit plays back to Jellyfin so listening history stays in sync.
+4. **Scrobble Bridge** — After each sync, parse the Rockbox `.scrobbler.log` and submit plays back through the active provider so listening history stays in sync.

 ---